froboy/yusaopeny_docs/content/en/docs/wiki/OpenY-upgrade-how-to-for-Developers.md

 - PHP 8.1 (pre 8.1 could be an issue with some contrib modules)
 - Drush 10 || 11

-The Y USA Open Y team maintains [Vagrant preconfigured Virtualbox based virtual machine with OpenY](https://github.com/YCloudYUSA/yusaopeny-cibox-vm).
+The YMCA Website Services team maintains [Vagrant preconfigured Virtualbox based virtual machine with OpenY](https://github.com/YCloudYUSA/yusaopeny-cibox-vm).
 Feel free to use it to get a working virtual environment.

-Your own Y USA Open Y instance should have a virtual machine injected into your site codebase.
+Your own YMCA Website Services instance should have a virtual machine injected into your site codebase.
 Just find ```Vagrantfile``` and proceed with ```vagrant up``` [accordingly to the documentation](https://github.com/ymcatwincities/openy-cibox-vm/blob/master/README.md).

 ### Obtain local copy of your production site